ChillerDragon/teeworlds_network/docs/v0.0.1/classes/TeeworldsClient.md

 **Parameter: Hash**

 Available keys:
-- `:verbose` enables verbose output.
+- `:verbose [Boolean]` enables verbose output.
-- `:config` path to autoexec.cfg file.
+- `:config [String]` path to autoexec.cfg file.
 As of right now only those commands are supported:
   + `password [yourpassword]` will be sent on connect
   + `echo [message]` prints a message
   + `quit` quits the client